-Mobile users are, more than ever, consuming Internet content; such traffic imposes new requirements on mobile core networks for data traffic delivery.
-The presence of content providers closer to Internet Service Providers (ISP) network requires taking into account local Content Delivery Networks (CDNs) while providing mobility services.
-Moreover, when the traffic demand exceeds available capacity, service providers need to implement new strategies such as selective IPv4 traffic offload (e.g. [RFC6909], 3GPP work items LIPA/SIPTO [TS.23.401]) through alternative access networks (e.g. WLAN) [Paper-Mobile.Data.Offloading].
-A gateway selection mechanism also takes the user proximity into account within EPC [TS.29303].
-These mechanisms were not pursued in the past owing to charging and billing reasons.
-Assigning a gateway anchor node from a visited network in roaming scenario has until recently been done and are limited to voice services only.
-Charging and billing require solutions beyond the mobility protocol.
+Mobile users are, more than ever, consuming Internet content including that of local Content Delivery Networks (CDNs) which had not taken mobility service into account before.
+Such traffic imposes new requirements on mobile core networks for data traffic delivery.
+To prevent exceeding the available core network capacity, service providers need to implement new strategies such as selective IPv4 traffic offload (e.g. [RFC6909], 3GPP work items LIPA/SIPTO [TS.23.401]) through alternative access networks (e.g. WLAN) [Paper-Mobile.Data.Offloading].
+In addition, a gateway selection mechanism takes the user proximity into account within EPC [TS.29303].
+Yet these mechanisms were not pursued in the past owing to charging and billing which require solutions beyond the mobility protocol.
+Consequently, assigning a gateway anchor node from a visited network in roaming scenario has until recently been done and are limited to voice services only.